abhinandkakkadi/ecommerce-MoviesGo-gin-clean-arch/README.md

 # MoviesGo E-Commerce App in Golang with Gin framework

-This is an E-commerce web API which is built using Go programming language and gin as fraemwork.
-I have followed clean architecture design pattern to build this project in order to implements decoupling and seperation of concerns.
+This is an E-commerce web API built using Go along with gin fraemwork.
+Clean architecture design pattern was followed while building this project in order to implements decoupling and seperation of concerns.

 ## Project Overview

-It's an E commerce website which sell Movie CD of different genres and formats( 4k, BLURAY ).
-It have all basic functionalites of an E-commerce website along with some advanced features like multiple offer management.
+It's an E-ommerce website which sell Movie CD's of various genres and formats( 4k, BLURAY ).
+It have all the basic functionalites of an E-commerce website along with some advanced features like multiple offer management.

 ## Tech Stack

+- Go Programming Language

-**Server:** Go, Gin
+- Gin Framework

+- PostgreSQL

+- GORM

+- JWT

 ## Run Locally